 It was never said that the landscape of today’s online marketing practices is easy to navigate.
 There are too many strategies involved and too many different approaches.
-There are also great ways to receive feedback and monitor the success of online marketing, but these metrics can be confusing as well.
+There are also great ways to receive feedback and monitor the success of online marketing.
+These metrics can be confusing as well.
 It’s no wonder that people choose to specialize in online marketing, as opposed to doing it on the side for their own businesses.

 Brand Identity Comes First